 Just why does the billionaire head of Greystoke Industries want John Clayton/Tarzan so badly?
-Turns out the three Greystoke siblings; Tarzan’s father John Senior, Richard and their younger sister Kathleen (Lucy Lawless) each held a third controlling interest of Greystoke Industries, but with John Senior dead Richard and Kathleen have been fighting for the outstanding third for years.
-This Trust is worth just under six billion dollars and Richard thinks that if he can control his brothers “mentally challenged” heir he will win the battle for the Trust.
-Thinking the enemy of my enemy is my friend Jane approaches Kathleen informing her of John Juniors alive status and asks for help, but Kathleen believes Jane is either working for Richard or just another dupe, and kicks her out.
+Turns out the three Greystoke siblings; Tarzan’s father John Senior, Richard and their younger sister Kathleen (Lucy Lawless), each held a third controlling interest of Greystoke Industries, but with John Senior dead Richard and Kathleen have been fighting for the outstanding third for years.
+This Trust is worth just under six billion dollars, and Richard thinks that if he can control his brothers “mentally challenged” heir he will win the battle for the Trust.
+Thinking the enemy of my enemy is my friend Jane approaches Kathleen informing her of John Juniors alive status, and she asks for help, but Kathleen believes Jane is either working for Richard or just another dupe, and kicks her out.

 As this show is also a police procedural we have to have a case for Jane and Tarzan to solve, and tonight’s villains are a bunch of thrill seeking prep school asshats that run around Central Park in ski masks to hunt young women.
-Tarzan arrives just as these bozos are going to start cutting up their victim, and he easily tosses them around, but when Tarzan turns to help the poor girl up she cries out, “Don’t hurt me.”
+Tarzan arrives just as these bozos are going to start cutting up their victim – he easily tosses them around – but when Tarzan turns to help the poor girl up she cries out, “Don’t hurt me.”
 This stuns Tarzan as he doesn’t realize his wild animalistic fighting style is kind of frightening, but before he can explain that he has no intentions of hurting her, the police show up and he must flee.

-To prove Detective Foster is even a bigger dick he tries to railroad a young black man ,who was in the park at the time committing a misdemeanor, for the assault.
-Through Tarzan Jane knows that all the assailants were white and so she ends up meeting Tarzan in the park to track down the real attackers.
+To prove Detective Foster is even a bigger dick he tries to railroad a young black man – who was in the park at the time committing a misdemeanor – for the assault.
+Through Tarzan Jane knows that all the assailants were white, and so she ends up meeting Tarzan in the park to track down the real attackers.

 Note: She gives Tarzan shit for saving the girl because it risks exposing to the world that he is still alive, and that is a strange reaction for a cop.
 I guess having a hunky jungleman as boy toy is worth the lives of a few New Yorkers.

 This is when the episodes kind of goes off the rails.
-Tarzan hears another cry for help from deep in the park and he and Jane race to see what is up.
-They discover an injured woman, bleeding from multiple cuts, and she tells them which way her assailants went.
+Tarzan hears another cry for help from deep in the park, and he and Jane race to see what is up.
+They discover an injured woman – bleeding from multiple cuts – and she tells them which way her assailants went.

 Jane then gives Tarzan shit, “What were you doing up here?
 Why did you have to fight him?”
 Um, he was running for his life while your asshole boyfriend tried to ventilate him, that’s why.
 Jane is doing her best here to make me hate her.
 To make matters worse a shadowy figure in a distant window witnessed the whole thing.
-So now we have the cops, led by Janes partner Detective Sam Sullivan (Miguel A. Núñez Jr.), hunting for this cop killer and whoever this mysterious voyeur is.
+So now we have the cops – led by Janes partner Detective Sam Sullivan (Miguel A. Núñez Jr.) – hunting for this cop killer, and whoever this mysterious voyeur is.

-Jane takes Tarzan to his aunt Kathleen, who with one look she realizes that Tarzan is her long lost nephew John, and a distraught Jane takes off to deal with the fallout of her dead fiancé.
+Jane takes Tarzan to his aunt Kathleen – who with one look she realizes that Tarzan is her long lost nephew John – and a distraught Jane takes off to deal with the fallout of her dead fiancé.
 Jane is very distraught throughout this entire episode, and that is not a good thing.
 A Tarzan show should be fun, and a Tarzan show where Jane is a cop should be totally badass, but that is not the case here.
-This Jane is a weepy girl who can’t decide which man she likes; the guy who doesn’t wear shoes and follows her around like a Cocker Spaniel, or the cop who doesn’t trust her, betrays her, and tries to murder his rival.
+This Jane is a weepy girl who can’t decide which man she likes – the guy who doesn’t wear shoes and follows her around like a Cocker Spaniel, or the cop who doesn’t trust her, betrays her, and tries to murder his rival.